-Here Are the Highest-Grossing Marvel Movies
+Here Are the Highest-Grossing Marvel Movies Ever

-Of all the adjectives available to describe the vast Marvel Cinematic Universe (MCU), lucrative often comes to mind.
+Still, Endgame can claim the title of the highest-grossing movie in the Marvel Cinematic Universe (MCU).
+Endgame crushed the box office in its opening weekend, earning an unprecedented $356 million in North America and more than $1.2 billion worldwide.
+The film made more money in the box office in its debut weekend than any other movie in history, and its opening day was the highest grossing of all time.

-Each of the 20 films already released within the MCU made more than $100 million domestically, and a whopping six films made over $1 billion worldwide.
-The top three highest-grossing Marvel movies of all time — are also among the top ten highest-grossing films domestically of all time.
+Endgame is the seventh film in the Marvel Cinematic Universe to hit $1 billion worldwide.
+The last Marvel movie to reach that landmark was Captain Marvel.
+The Brie Larson fronted-film hit the box office with the sixth-highest grossing debut weekend worldwide, according to Comscore, also reaching the top 10 on this list.
+It has yet to be seen whether the latest entry in the MCU, Spider-Man: Far From Home, will reach the $1 billion mark.

-And two of the studio’s most recent 2018 releases racked up the highest totals, which bodes well for Marvel Entertainment’s future as the movies keep rolling in.
-Three upcoming movies within the MCU expected to hit theaters this year — including the highly anticipated Captain Marvel, which debuts on March 8 — and the studio has more sequels and spin-offs in the works.
+Of all the adjectives available to describe the vast MCU, lucrative often comes to mind.
+Each of the 22 films already released within the MCU made more than $100 million domestically.
+The top three highest-grossing Marvel movies of all time are also among the top ten highest-grossing films domestically of all time.

-Ranked in order of domestic grosses, from lowest the highest, here’s how much money each Marvel movie in the MCU made in the U.S. and worldwide, with data courtesy of Box Office Mojo.
+Ranked in order of international grosses, from lowest the highest, here’s how much money each Marvel movie in the MCU made in the U.S. and worldwide, with data courtesy of Box Office Mojo.

 Total domestic gross: $134,806,913